| | | | | | | | | |

 Tooth decay experiment with egg shells

-Did you know eating cheese at the end of a meal can help neutralise the acids in your mouth and reduce the chance of tooth decay?
+Did you know that eating cheese at the end of a meal can help neutralise the acids in your mouth and reduce the chance of tooth decay?

 Tooth Decay Demonstration